-Being certified as a project manager professional (PMP) is advantageous for many reasons.
+Being certified as a project management professional (PMP) is advantageous for many reasons.
 First, it can separate you from the rest of the competition.
 Second, once you have completed your certification you then join a network full of resources and contacts.
 Third, the certification gives a right of passage to new opportunities and distinction.
 Fourth, this certification is the icing on the cake.
-Cake tastes delicious without icing, but when you add the icing the two together make for a more fulfilling experience.
+Cake tastes delicious without icing, but when you add the icing, the two together make for a more fulfilling experience.
 Same is true with a PMP certification.
 The educational experience will serve you well, this accredited education will “round you out”.

 Anyone can say they are a subject matter expert, but without recognition from a trusted institution that title, often self-designated, does not hold much weight.
-Yes, there’re exceptions.
+Yes, there are exceptions.
 But given all this, it is therefore an excellent idea that you pursue a project management certification such as PMP or CAPM.
 And even after you have completed this certification, which is no small feat, there’s still opportunity for professional development.
 Also, you must stay current regarding industry in order to keep your Project Management Professional status.

 Benefits of Project Management Training Sites and Providers

 Every project, regardless of size, has some sort of economic and social impact.
 There are stakeholder costs, like, money, time and resources.
 Thus, it’s critical that a project manager successfully deliver a quality product on time and within budget.
 This is not always easy.